ttscoff/na_gem/README.md

 ```
 NAME
-    edit - Open a todo file in the default editor
+    edit - Edit an existing action

 SYNOPSIS

-    na [global options] edit [command options]
+    na [global options] edit [command options] ACTION

 DESCRIPTION
-    Let the system choose the defualt, (e.g. TaskPaper), or specify a command line utility (e.g. vim).
-If more than one todo file is found, a menu is displayed.
+    Open a matching action in your default $EDITOR.
+If multiple todo files are found in the current directory, a menu will   allow you to pick which file to act on.
+Natural language dates are expanded in known date-based tags.

 COMMAND OPTIONS
-    -a, --app=EDITOR    - Specify a Mac app (default: none)
-    -d, --depth=DEPTH   - Recurse to depth (default: 1)
+    -d, --depth=DEPTH      - Search for files X directories deep (default: 1)
+    --[no-]done            - Include @done actions
+    -e, --regex            - Interpret search pattern as regular expression
-    -e, --editor=EDITOR - Specify an editor CLI (default: none)
+    --file=PATH            - Specify the file to search for the task (default: none)

-EXAMPLES

-    # Open the main todo file in the default editor
-    na edit

-    # Display a menu of all todo files three levels deep from the
-               current directory, open selection in vim.
+    --in, --todo=TODO_FILE - Use a known todo file, partial matches allowed (default: none)
+    --tagged=TAG           - Match actions containing tag.
+Allows value comparisons (may be used more than once, default: none)
+    -x, --exact            - Match pattern exactly

+EXAMPLE

+    # Find "An existing task" action and open it for editing
-    na edit -d 3 -a vim
+    na edit "An existing task"
 ```

 ##### find